Almonds are extremely nutritious nuts for hair, beauty, and body.

 - Soak the raw almonds in enough spring water to cover the almonds.
 Cover and let sit for up to 8 hours or overnight.
 Pre-soaking the almonds helps the milk come out creamier.

 - Drain the next morning.
-Rinse the almonds then pour into the blender.
+Rinse the almonds then pour them into the blender.

 - Combine the almonds with a few cups of water.